balaban0/CoMate/README.md

 ##  The Matching Algorithm

-CoDate uses a unique **Global Greedy Optimization** approach located in `/api/batch-match` to ensure fair and high-quality pairs.
+CoMate uses a unique **Global Greedy Optimization** approach located in `/api/batch-match` to ensure fair and high-quality pairs.

 1.  **Candidate Selection:** The system fetches all currently unmatched users.
 2.  **Compatibility Matrix:** It performs a pairwise comparison of every user against every other user.